 At the beginning of the 20th century, Herman Miller was one of the biggest furniture manufacturers in America, making more than 30 different kinds of chairs.
-Herman Miller was an office furniture manufacturer, but he also made some innovations in the field of an ergonomic office chairs and their first product was ‘Action Office’, introduced in 1968.
+Herman Miller was an office furniture manufacturer, but he also made some innovations in the field of ergonomic office chairs and their first product was ‘Action Office’, introduced in 1968.
 In this case, they were inspired by Bill Stumpf who designed his S-Chair in 1962.

-Who Invented Ergonomic Chair?
+Who Invented the Ergonomic Chair?

 Who Invented Drafting Chair?

-In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is an Architect of the Pennsylvania State Capitol and many other buildings in the USA was an apprentice under Herman Miller.
+In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is an Architect of the Pennsylvania State Capitol and many other buildings in the USA and was an apprentice under Herman Miller.
 Mendenhall soon became a chief designer of Herman Miller and between 1889-1896 he designed a new office chair with wheels and adjustable height, which Charles Pollak improved further.

-In 1941 Herman Miller introduced their first adjustable height chair with armrests.
+In 1941 Herman Miller introduced their first adjustable-height chair with armrests.

 Who Invented Kneeling Chair?

 Charles Pollak (1921-2004) was a designer and a researcher.
 He worked from 1951 to 1968 at Herman Miller Company as an ergonomist.
 He conducted many important studies, especially about the postural alignment in different chairs, but most people know him for his invention of the kneeling chair.
-Kneeling chair or Task Chair was first made by a company in 1954 and later on, it was improved by Herman Miller Company.
+The kneeling chair or Task Chair was first made by a company in 1954 and later on, it was improved by Herman Miller Company.

 When Were Task Chairs Introduced?